Amankhalsa/usefull_cmd/PHP laravel/Php laravel  8.md

 		npm install
 		npm run dev
 * Aman this is required if you wana to access default login & Register
 * 3rd:

 		npm install && npm run dev

+# then Create a database then migrate it or add DB name in .env file
 		php artisan migrate